 Roads were drivable, subway trains operational, and the fans would have shown up, loving every minute of it.
 Rendell labeled the NFL’s action the “wussification” of America.

+China.
 The global recession is wreaking havoc on America, but China continues its unprecedented growth.
 Why?
 Because they put themselves in a position to win no matter what transpires, assuming that political will in America doesn’t raise its head.
 And since there’s a fat chance of that happening, China’s push toward domination continues.

 Taking advantage of its favorable trade deals with the U.S. and benefiting from America’s business-killing tax rates (highest in the world), China is advancing itself with state of the art infrastructure — the world’s fastest train, biggest hydroelectric dam, and 25 nuclear power plants under construction — and a first-rate military that boasts quantity and quality.